Rio Tinto blames ghost bats in decision to pull Giles mini deposit from Pilbara expansion

 The site is home to two ghost bat sub-populations.
 Credit: Perth Zoo/Perth Zoo

-Rio Tinto will can plans for a new iron ore deposit in the Pilbara as part of its Rhodes Ridge expansion in a move it says will help save a habitat of ghost bats and reduce demand on Traditional Owners.
+Rio Tinto will can plans for a new iron ore deposit in the Pilbara as part of its Rhodes Ridge expansion in a move it claims will help save a habitat of ghost bats and reduce demand on Traditional Owners.

 Sign up to The Nightly's newsletters.